wp-plugins/duplicator/readme.txt

 == Frequently Asked Questions ==

-= I'm having trouble creating the package what should I do? =
+= I'm having issues getting the plugin to work what should I do? =

-Click on the 'Show Create Log' button.
-This log will give you details as to what is happening.

-= When I reinstall my package I get errors on the site. =

-Be sure to read through all the post install instructions and carefully follow all instructions.
-You can also view the install-log.txt file for a detail of the process.
+See the [FAQs](http://lifeinthegrid.com/duplicator-faq) page for a detailed rundown of common issues

 = Where can I get more information and support for this plugin? =